RoseauTechnologies/Roseau_Load_Flow/doc/solvers.md

 The algorithm stops when it finds a solution $x_n$ such that $||F(x_n)||_{\infty} < \varepsilon$ within a maximum number of iterations (modify with `en.solve_load_flow(max_iterations=...)`).
-If the maximum number of iterations is exceeded, the algorithm did not converge and the execution fails.
+If the maximum number of iterations is exceeded, the solver did not converge and the execution fails.

 ### Parameters

-The *Newton-Raphson* algorithm accepts one parameter:
+The *Newton-Raphson* solver accepts one parameter:
 - `"linear_solver"`: the linear solver used to compute $J_F^{-1}(x)F(x)$.
 Currently only the `"SparseLU"` option is available.

 ## Goldstein and Price

-This is a variant of the classical *Newton-Raphson* algorithm with a linear search.
+This is a variant of the classical *Newton-Raphson* solver with a linear search.

 At each iteration, $x_{n+1}$ is calculated using:
 ```{math}